Labradorite Nuggets, Natural, Matte Finish, Nice Grey-Blue

 Hardness 6-6.5

-The source of these beads is Finland and they are cut, drilled and polished in China.
+These beads are cut, drilled and polished in China.

 This is a natural stone that has had no treatment other than cutting, drilling, and polishing, and includes the matte treatment described below.